-The low-elevation coastal zone, defined as the contiguous and hydrologically connected zone of land along the coast with an elevation above sea level of less than 10 m, covers only 2% of the world's land area but close to 10% of the world population lives there (Neumann et al., 2015).
+The low-elevation coastal zone, defined as the contiguous and hydrologically connected zone of land along the coast with an elevation above sea level of less than 10 m, covers only 2% of the world's land area, but close to 10%of the world population lives there (Neumann et al., 2015).
 Due to the large economic value of coastal zones, economic losses due to coastal flood risks induced by rising sea levels and extreme sea levels at the coast are huge (Abadie et al., 2020).
-Sea level rise and extremes can also exacerbate coastal erosion, saltwater intrusion and the degradation of coastal ecosystems.
+Sea level rise and extremes can also exacerbate coastal erosion, saltwater intrusion, and the degradation of coastal ecosystems.

 A wealth of factors is influencing sea level changes at the coast (Woodworth et al., 2019).
-Extreme sea levels are due to the combination of different drivers: astronomical tides, storm surges, wind-waves setup and swash, mean sea level changes.
-Mean sea level changes are themselves induced by ocean circulation redistributing mass, heat and salt in the ocean, transfer of water mass from land to the ocean (from mountain glaciers, ice-sheets, terrestrial water level storage changes).
+Extreme sea levels are due to the combination of different drivers: astronomical tides, storm surges, wind wave setup and swash, and mean sea level changes.
+Mean sea level changes are themselves induced by ocean circulation redistributing mass, heat, and salt in the ocean and by the transfer of water mass from land to the ocean (from mountain glaciers, ice sheets, and terrestrial water level storage changes).
 Mean sea level changes, including long-term trends, have been accurately monitored over the quasi-global ocean through satellite altimetry (Legeais et al., 2021).
-Sea levels at the coast, on the other hand, have been monitored thanks to tide gauges, whose data has been compiled in different datasets (e.g., Global Extreme Sea Level Analysis (GESLA3), Permanent Service for Mean Sea Level (PSMSL), Copernicus Marine Service).
-Tides, storm surges, and wind-waves can also change in response to climate change (Haigh et al., 2019; Kirezci et al., 2020; Morim et al., 2019)
+Sea levels at the coast, on the other hand, have been monitored thanks to tide gauges (TGs), whose data have been compiled in different datasets (e.g. Global Extreme Sea Level Analysis (GESLA3), Permanent Service for Mean Sea Level (PSMSL), Copernicus Marine Service).
+Tides, storm surges, and wind waves can also change in response to climate change (Haigh et al., 2020; Kirezci et al., 2020; Morim et al., 2019)

-Numerical ocean models can be used to provide both consistent retrospective datasets of sea level changes over the global, regional, or coastal ocean, as well as forecasts of sea level change (Melet et al., 2021).
+Numerical ocean models can be used to provide both consistent retrospective datasets of sea level changes over the global, regional, or coastal ocean and forecasts of sea level change (Melet et al., 2021).
 Both can be used to support adaptation to sea level rise (Alvarez Fanjul et al., 2022).
-Due to sea level rise, the frequency of extreme sea levels at the coast will increase (Kirezci et al., 2020), and associated impacts on population and economic damages will too without further adaptation (Figure 1).
-Sea level short-term (a few days) forecasts provided by ocean forecasting systems are necessary information to feed early warning systems (EWS) for coastal floods.
-EWS are integrated systems allowing a real time monitoring of potential natural hazards, issuing warnings when a natural hazard is measured or forecasted, and informing stakeholders (e.g. civil protection agencies, regional and local authorities, ports, environmental agencies) as part of an integrated risk assessment cycle to mitigate risks.
-EWS were found to be an efficient adaptation measure by providing more than a tenfold return on investment (Global
+Due to sea level rise, the frequency of extreme sea levels at the coast will increase (Kirezci et al., 2020), and associated impacts on population and economic damages will, too, without further adaptation (Fig. 1).
+Short-term (a few days) sea level forecasts provided by ocean forecasting systems are necessary information to feed early warning systems (EWSs) for coastal floods.
+EWSs are integrated systems allowing a realtime monitoring of potential natural hazards, issuing warnings when a natural hazard is measured or forecasted, and informing stakeholders (e.g. civil protection agencies, re-